 Discover Indigenous crafts, skills and culture to enrich your winter

-Western Canada’s Indigenous cultures offer the perfect springboard for broadening your knowledge.
-There are a number of Indigenous-led events, craft and educational workshops you can attend in real time or take online.
-Starting now and into 2022, there will also be opportunities (finally!) for in-person, hands-on learning and events.
+Western Canada’s Indigenous cultures offer the perfect springboard for broadening your knowledge, and it's a great way to beat cabin fever on those cold days.
+There are a number of Indigenous-led events, craft and educational workshops you can attend either in person or online from Alberta and BC Indigenous artisans and educators this winter.

-To begin your quest to expand your Indigenous knowledge, here are several online and in-person workshops and courses offered through Alberta and B.C.-based Indigenous-led businesses and organizations.
+Here are just some of the workshops and courses offered through Alberta and BC Indigenous-led businesses and organizations.

 How awesome would it be to say you made a pair of traditional moccasins for yourself, a friend or as a Christmas gift for your newborn niece or nephew?